-Kung Fu and Tai Chi Uniforms: Black, White or Charcoal
+Kung Fu and Tai Chi Uniforms: Black or White

 Traditional Design and Natural Silk FabricWhether you are training martial arts like Kung Fu or Tai Chi, or just relaxing, your choice of clothing makes a big difference in how you will feel.
 Natural materials have been used for centuries as casual wear and for practice, because they harmonize with your body; they can cool you when you're hot, and warm you when it is cool.
 Raw noil silk is increasingly rare and hard to get, but we have found the best available quality silk for these uniforms.
 We're certain you'll find YMAA apparel is the most comfortable and highest quality available.
 We invite you to feel the difference.
 Made in the USA.
 All-Natural 100% Noil Silk.

 Review:"Excellent".
 Richard Lew, CA.

 Very good prices on uniforms; the fit and construction is unsurpassed, the delivery is quick, and great customer satisfaction and service.